Signs (Ted Lasso): Plot

-AFC Richmond loses 4-2 to Newcastle United, which makes it its seventh straight week without winning.
+AFC Richmond loses 4–2 to Newcastle United, which makes it its seventh straight week without winning.
 The coaching staff is unable to fully settle on what to do.

 At a café, Rebecca (Hannah Waddingham) finds her ex-boyfriend John (Patrick Baladi) (Note: Previously seen in Goodbye Earl.) is now engaged to another woman, and Rebecca is taken aback when she repeats a phrase that was in one of Tish's predictions.
-Meanwhile, while Keeley (Juno Temple) and Jack (Jodi Balfour) have a meeting, Shandy (Ambreen Razia) announces that she is developing a new app for to help users to have sex with celebrities.
+Meanwhile, while Keeley (Juno Temple) and Jack (Jodi Balfour) have a meeting, Shandy (Ambreen Razia) announces that she is developing a new app to help users to have sex with celebrities.
 After she leaves, Jack encourages Keeley to fire Shandy, which Keeley is unwilling to do.

 Ted (Jason Sudeikis) learns that Henry was involved in a bullying incident and talks with Michelle that night to know the details, only to find Henry himself was the bully.
 Meanwhile, Keeley decides to finally fire Shandy, after learning her antics cost the firm a client.
 Shandy angrily storms out.

 Before Richmond's next match against Manchester City, Rebecca visits a fertility clinic to know her chances of ever getting pregnant and is promised the results after the game.
 After discovering that Shandy left a lamb that defecated all over a conference room, Keeley and Jack are forced to stay at the office to clean up.
 Nate (Nick Mohammed) takes his shallow model date to his favorite restaurant, but she looks down on the ambiance and insults the food.
 With the Manchester game about to start, Zava (Maximilian Osinski) is nowhere to be found.
 The club is forced to use Colin (Billy Harris) in Zava's place, confusing the pundits.
-The game ends in a heavy 4-0 loss for Richmond, damaging the public's faith in the team.
+The game ends in a heavy 4–0 loss for Richmond, damaging the public's faith in the team.